marvinmarpol/asde-big-bang/README.md

 ### Development Process

 + Ideation
   + Choose an idea then present it.
-  + Constantly improve or iterate on the idea.
+[The idea was to developed a website for KTF UI]
   + The idea is a usable software application.
+[Yes it is, based on Website Requirement Specification]
   + Implement the idea using any kind of methods.
+[We are using RAD methods]
 + Build
   + Document the software design and engineering theory sufficiently.
+[Making of documentations, reports, and master test plan]
   + Build the software using any kind of libraries or frameworks.
+[Developes website using CMS Wordpress]
 + Presentation
   + Present the result to the class.
   + The winner will be chosen.